bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="index.html, id is prev." />
 </p>

-Over here in the HTML, you can see that I set the previous button to id prev.
+<p>Over here in the HTML, you can see that I set the previous button to id prev.
 I&apos;m getting previous, click evt.PreventDefault.
 Instead of incrementing the counter, we&apos;re going to decrement it minus minus.
 Now I need to think about this.
-If the counter is equal to, is less than 0, probably.
-What do I want to set it to?
-So if the counter is less than 0, I want to set the counter to slideCount minus one.
+If the counter is less than 0, I want to set the counter to slideCount minus one.
 Remember, slideCount will give me a full number of slides.
 In this case, there&apos;s five, so that&apos;s going to be five.
-But I want my counter to be a zero, a one, a two, a three, or a four, those five numbers.
-So if counter is set to that.
+But I want my counter to be a zero, a one, a two, a three, or a four, those five numbers.</p>

-Then the left position is going to be the same, this is going to be the same, this is going to be the same.
-It should be all I need to do to make this work.
+<p>Then the left position is going to be the same.
+It should be all I need to do to
+make this work.
 Let&apos;s see if it works.
 I&apos;m going to save that and come back to my slider and refresh.
 The next button should still work.
 Previous button works.
 If I click Previous again, it goes to the end of the slides, and then it will backup through my slides.
-When I get to the first slide, if I click "Previous", it goes to the end, click Next and it goes to the beginning.
+When I get to the first slide, if I click "Previous", it goes to the end, click Next and it goes to the beginning.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 404. that's it!
 (242) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->